EvgenyNikolaevich/github_search/README.md

 rails s
 ```

-Go to the `localhost:3000/repository/new` and check the result.
+Go to the [search page](localhost:3000/repository/new) and check the result.

 Possible plans: